The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 Will HMRC need to see a business case and the basis of selection of employees moving on to the scheme?

-HMRC has not requested a business case.
+HMRC has not requested a business case at this stage, however we would advise to keep a record of the rationale and business case in any event, including the potential impact of Covid-19 on the organisation and how the workforce may have been affected.
 Employers should discuss the furlough option with employees, and any changes to the employment contract must be done by agreement.
 Employers may need to seek legal advice on the process.
 If sufficient numbers of staff are involved, it may be necessary to engage through collective consultation to procure agreement to changes to terms of employment.
 Employers should keep records of all communications to support their decisions and potential future audits from HMRC.

 What happens if the company doesn’t take the employee back on after the lockdown?
 Does this affect repayments?

-No. A company can decide on redundancy at any point, even during the furlough period, and the process would apply in the regular way.
-HMRC has indicated that, if and when the scheme closes, it will continue to process any remaining payments during that period.
+A company can decide on redundancy at any point, even during the furlough period, and the process would apply in the regular way.
+HMRC has indicated that when the scheme closes, it will continue to process any remaining payments during that period.
+As stated above, HMRC will compensate employers with £1,000 per eligible employee that remains in continuous employment until 31 January 2021.

 Do the furlough wages need to be paid back by the employer in the future?